 Before I started working full-time at Walker and Company, I used to freelance shoot for their editorial site bevelcode.com.
 I got an assignment to shoot Lance Fresh (@lancefresh), the NBA style guru, with less than two weeks notice.

 I was crazy excited.
 I love the NBA and I had seen Lance on television several times.
 So I asked myself: where can I take him?
 So I did research, pitched it, made a mood board and then walked the route in Soho I wanted to take him.
 This was someone I admired, and it was projected to rain that day.
+I was losing my marbles earlier.
+But then the rain stopped, the ground was gross, but it worked out.
+This is the final product.

 What’s that process like?
 Is it a collaborative effort between you and the brand?